Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Finite-time Lyapunov exponents and early-warning signals

-For the size case, the past and future equations take the form $x'=f(t,x-c\,\gamma_\pm)$, so the all the corresponding dynamics are lifts of that of $x'=f(t,x)$.
+so the corresponding dynamics for all $c$ are lifts of that of $x'=f(t,x)$.
 A similar construction can be made in this case, but we omit it because it is a bit more technical.

-This common framework elucidates the topological structure underlying the transition equation, makes clear that the Lyapunov exponents of past and future equations are unaffected by the parametric variation, and motivates the calculation of the finite-time Lyapunov exponents on the transition equation.
+This common framework elucidates the topological structure underlying the transition equation, makes clear that the Lyapunov exponents (see Appendix \ref{subsec:2CLyapunovexponents}) of past and future equations are unaffected by the parametric variation, and motivates the calculation of the finite-time Lyapunov exponents on the transition equation.